regisf/wp-etransactions/README.md

 `[etransactions-confirmation-page]` somewhere into the page and it will display a form that collect the mail address.

+The attribute `free_amount_label` allow you to set the appearing text in place of the price if the product flag `free_amount` is set to `true`.

+The content of the shortcode is the label of the text.
+By default it's "Order".

 #### The validation page

 Because of the system technology, the plugin needs to generate an invisible